-You enroll using the AEP selection on an application for a new plan on October 17th.
-This will mean your new plan will become effective on January 1st of the following year.
+For example, you enroll using the AEP selection on an application for a new plan in October.
+Now, your new policy will become effective on January 1st of the following year.

 When you select a new policy, you don’t have to notify your old plan of the change.
 The change will happen automatically on the first day of the new year.

-You can drop or switch your Medicare Advantage plans once between January 1 through March 31st.
-Medicare Advantage Disenrollment Period (MADP) will no longer exist and the Medicare Open Enrollment will take its place.
+You can drop or switch your Medicare Advantage plans once between January 1st through March 31st.

 - Switch from one Medicare Advantage plan to another.